pamelafox/azure-search-openai-demo/docs/azure_app_service.md

 1. Comment out `host: containerapp` and uncomment `host: appservice` in the [azure.yaml](../azure.yaml) file.

+2. Comment out the `prebuild` hook and uncomment the `prepackage` hook in the [azure.yaml](../azure.yaml) file, as App Service requires a different build process.

-2. Login to your Azure account:
+3. Login to your Azure account:

     ```bash
     azd auth login
     ```

-3. Create a new `azd` environment to store the deployment parameters:
+4. Create a new `azd` environment to store the deployment parameters:

     ```bash
     azd env new